tensorflow/tfx/docs/guide/index.md

 portable to different computing platforms, including on-premise, and cloud platforms such as the
 [Google Cloud Platform (GCP)](https://cloud.google.com/).
-In particular, TFX interoperates with serveral managed GCP services, such as [Cloud AI Platform](https://cloud.google.com/ai-platform/) for [Training and Prediction](https://cloud.google.com/ml-engine/), and [Cloud Dataflow](https://cloud.google.com/dataflow/) for distributed data
+In particular, TFX interoperates with several managed GCP services, such as [Cloud AI Platform](https://cloud.google.com/ai-platform/) for [Training and Prediction](https://cloud.google.com/ml-engine/), and [Cloud Dataflow](https://cloud.google.com/dataflow/) for distributed data